noah44846/waskellc/docs/report/main.typ

 Pattern matching is a powerful feature in functional programming that allows developers to destructure data structures and extract values based on their shape.
 It is often used in conjunction with algebraic data types to define functions that operate on different alternatives of a sum type.

 In Haskell, pattern matching is achieved using the `case` expression or function definitions with pattern matching clauses.
 The `Boolean` type definition from @lst_algebraic_data_types can be used to define a function that negates a boolean value.
-The function `negateBoolean` pattern matches on the `Boolean` type and returns the opposite value. @lst_pattern_matching shows an example of the `negateBoolean` function in Haskell.
+The function `negateBoolean` pattern matches on the `Boolean` type and returns the opposite value. @lst_pattern_matching_haskell shows an example of the `negateBoolean` function in Haskell.

 The `List` type definition from @lst_algebraic_data_types can be used to define a function that calculates the length of a list.
-The `length` function pattern matches on the `List` type and recursively calculates the length of the list. @lst_pattern_matching shows an example of the `length` function in Haskell.
+The `length` function pattern matches on the `List` type and recursively calculates the length of the list. @lst_pattern_matching_haskell shows an example of the `length` function in Haskell.
 As we can see, pattern matching allows for capturing values from different alternatives of a sum type and defining functions that operate on these values like the `xs` in the `Cons` alternative of the `List` type (the `_` is a wildcard pattern that matches any values without binding them).

 #figure(
   code_block[```haskell